U.S. cancels funds for Afghan opinion polls ahead of election

-A spokesman for the U.S.-funded group Democracy International said on Thursday it and other similar organizations had planned to carry out opinion polls as Afghanistan prepares for the April 5 election.
+A spokesman for the U.S.-funded group Democracy International said on Thursday it and other similar organisations had planned to carry out opinion polls as Afghanistan prepares for the April 5 election.

 The U.S. embassy in Kabul later confirmed the funding cut.